Input method: Relationship between the methodology and implementation

 While the term input method editor was originally used for Microsoft Windows, its use has now gained acceptance in other operating systems, especially when it is important to distinguish between the computer interface and implementation of input methods, or among the input methods themselves, the editing functionality of the program or operating system component providing the input method, and the general support of input methods in an operating system.
-This term has, for example, gained general acceptance on the Linux operating system; it is also used on the Mac OS.
+This term has, for example, gained general acceptance on the Linux operating system and Android; it is also used on macOS.